beornmorder/novell/Notes-for-Instructor.md

    c.
 It doesn't have an electronic version

    d.
-Most certificates don't use it a source material.
+Most certificates don't use it as source material.